 Rationalizing enterprise portfolios without understanding Remote Access Requirements leads to platforms that will perform unpredictably when faced with the massive remote access needs imposed during pandemics.
 Crippled performance and security are on the line, and it pays to have a precise understanding of the needs of an entirely remote workforce:

-1. Itemize users and work functions – executive remote access requirements will vary wildly from field employees on specific granular work functions
+Itemize users and work functions – executive remote access requirements will vary wildly from field employees to specific granular work functions

-3. Itemize applications and data – on premise applications and data will have vastly different requirements than SaaS (Software as a Service) applications
+Itemize applications and data – on-premise applications and data will have vastly different requirements than SaaS (Software as a Service) applications

 A Threat Model for Scaling Telework